 What is Nursing Facility Level of Care?

 Level of care is the minimum needs an individual must have to be considered eligible for HCBS waiver services.
 A “nursing facility level of care” is required for a person to be admitted into a nursing facility.
-Level of care is evaluated both at application and then at least once a year after that.
+Level of care is evaluated when a person applies for Medicaid and then at least once a year after that.
 The initial level of care determination is made by the Area Agency on Aging.
 The waiver case manager will complete an annual level of care evaluation for waiver services.

 - An unstable, complex medical condition, which requires direct assistance from others for the following conditions: decubitus ulcers, comatose condition, or management of severe pain

 - Need for direct assistance from others for medical equipment, such as ventilator, suctioning, tube feeding, central intravenous access (I.V.)

 - Need for direct assistance for special routines or prescribed treatments from others, such as tracheotomy, acute rehabilitation conditions, administration of continuous oxygen

 - Need for medical observation and physician assessment due to a changing, unstable physical condition

 - Other substantial medical conditions.